NAlcan/Reply_BC2021/README.md

 # Highlights

-* BC2021 claim that temperature, pH and conductivity are the most relevant variables modulating chlorophyll-a in rivers
+* __BC2021 claims that pH, EC and T modulate river eutrophication__

-* BC2021 used public data-base to demonstrate the above fact
+* __BC2021 claims that main factors controlling eutrophication are not directly linked to agriculture__

-* BC2021 data analyses are not robust, generalizable, reproducible or replicable
+* __We revisited BC2021’s database and detected arbitrary mishandling data analysis and sampling site selection to come to forced conclusions__

-* How can any given aquatic eutrophication process be sustained on temperature, pH and conductivity?
+* __Limnological paradigm: Increase in pH is a consequence (not a cause) of microalgae productivity__

-* Paradigm: nutrients enhance algal blooms
+* __Limnological paradigm:  nutrients enhance algal blooms__

 ## [Original article](https://www.sciencedirect.com/science/article/pii/S0048969720368303)